-- Baby Lotion- I have it but I’ve never used it, I’ve read that it’s usually not really necessary.
+- Baby Lotion- I have it but I’ve never used it, I’ve read that it’s usually not really necessary and actually better for the baby to not use it unless they have dry skin.
 I would wait and only buy it if you feel like you need it.

 Fisher-Price Charlotte Convertible Crib ($170)- Love it!
 Easy to put together and not expensive compared to some cribs.

 Regal II Deluxe 2-Stage Innerspring Crib Mattress by Colgate ($170)- Not the cheapest mattress, but not the most expensive.
 We’re happy with it, but I’ve heard that cheaper mattresses are just as good.
 You can flip it over for a ‘toddler side’ that’s a little softer; most mattresses that we looked at had that.